 – Freshworks: Customer experience automation suite

-These contact center software offer AI chatbots, intelligent routing, automated workflows, real-time analytics, integration capabilities, and. a lot more.
+These tools offer contact center AI chatbots, intelligent routing, automated workflows, real-time analytics, integration capabilities, and a lot more for a seamless automated call center.